patleb/deprecated-ext_bundler/README.md

 # ...
 ```

-Add `.bundle` to your project .gitignore if not already added.
+Add `.bundle` and `Gemfile.lock` to your project .gitignore if not already added.

 In some other gem's gemspec file: